 Some familiar scents that may help deter cats from pooping in the house include vinegar, lavender, citrus fruit, peppermint, pine, and eucalyptus.

-Cats have a very sensitive sense of smell, which we can use to our advantage – cats can be deterred from pooping in certain areas by using scents like these that they find unpleasant or offensive.
+Cats have a very sensitive sense of smell, which we can use to our advantage – cats can be deterred from pooping in certain areas by using scents that they find unpleasant or offensive.

+Try placing small dishes or cotton balls soaked with these scents around the areas of your house where your cat has been pooping.
 Not all cats react the same way to different smells, and some trial and error may be needed to find out what works best for your feline friend.

 Using household items to create deterrent smells can be very effective.
 Some examples include: